Updated June 23, 2020

 Especially when you’re first showering your baby, you’ll want to keep their face from being doused with water.
-I like to hold Penellope upright, against my shoulder and scoop water onto her head and the apply soap.
+I like to hold Penellope upright, against my shoulder and scoop water onto her head and then apply soap.

 Initially, I repeated that same process to wash the soap out.
 Now that she’s a little older, I take her “up the water shaft.”
 With my hands tucked firmly under her armpits, I raise her up through the spray, keeping her face towards mine and just outside of the water.

 My mom swears washing a baby’s head this way makes them less afraid of the water and swimming.
 But honestly, who knows?

 7. Use the Football Hold

 Especially before Penellope had full head control, the football hold was what allowed me to wash her in quadrants.
 I’d hold her with her head in my hand, her body down my forearm, and one leg on either side of my elbow.
 Now that she’s gotten bigger, I do a modified version of this because my forearms aren’t long enough.

 8. Nursing in the Shower

 I rarely do this anymore, but when Penellope was nursing every 2 hours, I’d often nurse her in the shower.
 This was especially helpful when I was dealing with engorgement, as the warmth was calming to her and encouraged my milk to flow more smoothly.

 9. Helpers are Fantastic

 Generally, I handle showers all on my own.
-But, that really means that I pretty much end up dirtier than when we began.
+But, that really means I pretty much end up dirtier than when we began.
 Standing in all that warmth without actually cleaning your own body can make you sweat!
 So when someone is there to help — like your husband, mom, mother-in-law or a good friend — they can dry off, diaper, and dress baby while you at least give your pits and privates a scrub.